smarttested/smartassert/README.md

 }
 ```

-## Predicates and predefined validators
+## Predicates and Predefined Validators
 A very good style of writing unit and functional tests is to prepare validators you need and do not duplicate them in each test.
 There is a two ways to do that.
 First, you can use built-in Hamcrest validators:
 ```java
 SmartAssert.expect("hello world", CoreMatchers.containsString("hello"), "This validation is passing").assertSoft();